The track is at its best around low tide.

 Explore the sea-carved sandstone cliffs, rock arches and caves at Tunnel Beach; look for fossils as you descend through the pioneers' hand-carved tunnel.

-For centuries the great southern ocean and its salt-laden wind have sculpted the sandstone coastline south of Dunedin.
-The outcome is a line of high cliffs, arches and headlands that provide endless vantage points for breathtaking views as the ocean continues its relentless artistry.
+For centuries the Southern Ocean and its salt-laden wind have sculpted the sandstone coastline south of Dunedin.
+The outcome is a line of magnificent high cliffs, arches and headlands that provide endless vantage points for breathtaking views.

 Follow the fenced track downhill to the spectacular, rocky coastline.
 At the end of the track you will find the handcarved rock tunnel that gives Tunnel Beach it's name.
 Built in the 1870s, the passage allows access to a secluded and sheltered beach at the base of the cliffs.